Managing seasonal demand with a smart GIS solution

 The town of Harwich, Massachusetts, is located on lower Cape Cod along Nantucket Sound.
 The Harwich Water Department manages a water treatment facility, 180 miles of water main, and more than 1,000 valves.
 This water system serves the town’s 12,000 year-round residents, plus the summer tourist population, which triples the population during the months of May through September.
 In an effort to maintain their commitment to responding to water emergencies as quickly as possible while still keeping expenses – and people’s water bills – as low as possible, the town sought a way to convert all of its water records from paper plans, tie cards, and CAD drawings to a single, unified geographic information system (GIS) that would increase operational efficiencies and streamline the process of analyzing broken water mains.

-The solution has enabled the department and emergency crews to respond more quickly to issues such as road wash outs or sink holes, efffectively avoiding costly infrastructure damage and better preserving public safety.
-This is especially critical in a seasonal resort town like Harwich, where costly infrastructure damage could jeopardize tourism and weaken the local economy for years afterwards.
+The solution has enabled the department and emergency crews to respond more quickly to issues such as road washouts or sinkholes, effectively avoiding costly infrastructure damage and better preserving public safety.
+This is especially critical in a seasonal resort town like Harwich, where costly infrastructure damage could jeopardize tourism and weaken the local economy for years afterward.